Paris Hilton Puts On Tight Leopard-Print Swimsuit & Fans Are Loving It

 “I worship Paris Hilton,” said a fan.

 “Like a doll beautiful picture.
-From an aquarius to another,” said another fan.
+From an aquarius to another,” said another admirer.

 Others seemed to be dedicated followers.

 “My screen saver and iPhone back ground.
-Queen Paris,” said a follower.
+Queen Paris,” quipped one follower.

 “Paris, will you pose for Playboy?
 Just ONCE?
-As a gift for every man on Earth?” asked a follower.
+As a gift for every man on Earth?” asked another Instagram user.

 “Queen invented youthfulness,” said a fan.

-And it’s true that Paris is looking as young as ever.
-She’s currently 38-years-old, and is busy working as a DJ and as an entrepreneur.
+It’s true that Paris is looking as young as ever.
+She’s currently 38-years-old and is busy working as a DJ and as an entrepreneur.

-At any rate, it looks like Hilton is enjoying herself in the Beverly Hills, California area right now, and fans can hope for more updates in the coming days.
+At any rate, it looks like Hilton is enjoying herself in the Beverly Hills, California, area right now, and fans can hope for more updates in the coming days.